 Entry and exit

-- your visit is for 90 days or less (from 1 January 2018, this could revert to 30 days or less); and
+- your visit is for 90 days or less;

-- your passport is valid for at least six months from the date of your entry to Taiwan; and
+- your passport is valid for at least six months from the date of your entry; and

-- you are not travelling on an 'emergency passport'.
+- you're not travelling on an 'emergency passport'.

-Working Holiday Makers (WHM) must apply for the WHM visa prior to arrival in Taiwan.
+Working Holiday Makers (WHM) must apply for the WHM visa before arrival.
 WHM visas are also valid as a work permit.